Linear Complexity Computation of Code Distance and Minimum Size of Trapping Sets for LDPC Codes with Bounded Treewidth: PRELIMINARIES

 \subsection{Set Operations}

 Let \( A \) and \( B \) be two sets.
-The fundamental set operations, including power set, intersection, union, difference, and symmetric difference, are defined as follows: \begin{itemize} \item Power Set \(( 2^A) \): The power set of \( A \), denoted as \( 2^A \), is the set of all subsets of \( A \), including the empty set and \( A \) itself:
+The fundamental set operations, including power set, intersection, union, difference, and symmetric difference, are defined as follows: \begin{itemize} \item Intersection (\(\cap\)): The intersection of \( A \) and \( B \), denoted as \( A \cap B \), is the set of elements that belong to both \( A \) and \( B \), i.e.,